A Step-by-Step Guide to Finding Your First Post-Residency Position

 When to Start Looking

 Since residency programs can last anywhere between three and seven years, we recommend you start your search based on your program completion date, not when you start.
 Reject the assumption that it’ll be a breeze to find your first job.
-Yes, physicians of all kinds are in demand across the country but, every opportunity out there may not be what you are looking for.
+Yes, physicians of all kinds are in demand across the country, but every opportunity out there may not be what you are looking for.
 It would be a shame to go through so much to be a physician and be stuck in a practice that leaves you struggling to make ends meet, is too stressful, or isn’t what you wanted to focus on.

 Start your job search 12-18 months before your residency ends.
 There are three main reasons to start that early.
-The first, the hiring process can take as long as 10 months, or longer.
+First, the hiring process can take as long as 10 months, or longer.
 Second, it can take three to five months to go through the licensing and credentialing process.
 Lastly, you might find a position that really excites you only to discover that you need extra training.
 Give yourself the best odds of finding and landing the perfect opportunity by starting your search early.

 What to Look Out For